Vehicles & Transportation

 The drives between camps and airstrips provide a wonderful opportunity to encounter local village life and beautiful landscapes, and often serve as game drives.
 Please be aware that drives in some destinations can be quite long, and roads may be bumpy and dusty.

-Your Micato safari offers you the comfort and convenience of internal flights between certain game parks.
+Your Micato safari offers you the luxury, comfort and convenience of internal flights between certain game parks.
 In addition to saving many hours of travel time, these flights allow you to experience the singular pleasure of seeing the wondrous African landscape from the sky.
 Like the bush pilots of yore, you will soar above the mountains, rivers and valleys, taking in the thrilling views of the terrain below.
 Depending on when and where you are flying, there may be connections through other airstrips.
 Most bush flight routes are served by single- or double-engine turboprop aircraft, as jets are unable to land on the small airstrips.